The-iyed/go-cache/README.md

   - `LRANGE <key> <start> <stop>` - Retrieve a range of elements from the list.
   - `LLEN <key>` - Returns the length of the list stored at key.
 If key does not exist, it is interpreted as an empty list and 0 is returned.
   - `LTRIM <key> <start> <stop>` - rim an existing list so that it will contain only the specified range of elements specified.
+  - `LINDEX <key> <index>` - Retrieve the element at a specific index in the list.
+Supports negative indices, where -1 is the last element, -2 is the second last, and so on.

 - **Set Operations**
   - `SADD <key> <value>` - Add a member to a set.
   - `SREM <key> <value>` - Remove a member from a set.